AquaSoftGmbH/RefCountTracer/README.md

 RefCountTracer
 ==============

 A Utility to help track down memory leaks caused by [reference counting](http://en.wikipedia.org/wiki/Reference_counting).
+Developed by Steffen Binas (steffen.binas at aquasoft.de).

 But isn't reference counting a safe memory management technique?
 Mostly, but you are able to build circular references.
 E.g. Object1 references Object2 and Object2 references Object1.
 In this case the reference count is at least one and can never go to zero and free the objects.
 To make things worse the place where the circle is created can be far away from the place the object is created.